Evan Winter

 Evan Winter is a Canadian author of epic fantasy.
-His first novel, The Rage of Dragons, was originally self-published.
+His first novel, The Rage of Dragons, was originally self-published in 2017.
 In 2020, TIME named it one of the 100 best fantasy books of all time.
 A sequel, called The Fires of Vengeance, was published in 2020.

 Following its initial publication, Orbit Books re-released The Rage of Dragons and signed Winter to a four-book deal.
 The Rage of Dragons was on the long list of the CBC's 2020 Canada Reads.

-Biography
+Personal life

-Winter was born in England and raised in Zambia.
-He has worked as a filmmaker.
+Winter was born in England to South American parents of African ancestry and raised in Zambia.
+He has also worked as a filmmaker, creative director, and a bartender.